-Or have you filled up the gas tank and not tightened the cap?
-The ECU can see this as a vapor leak and illuminate the service engine soon light.
-These scenarios are not on every vehicle but on many.
-This is one of those Nuisance Codes that have become the poster child for owning some kind of check engine light scanner.
+Have you filled up the gas tank and not tightened the cap?
+The ECU can see this as a vapor leak and illuminate the warning light.
+These scenarios aren't on every vehicle, but on many.
+This is one of those nuisance codes that have become the poster child for owning some kind of check engine light scanner.

-The Actron 9580 auto scan tool on the left is a little more advanced then the code reader mentioned at the beginning.
-It can tell the operator if the code is a present failure or a history code and provides common solutions to set codes through the enhanced features.
+The Actron 9580 auto scan tool on the right is more advanced then the code reader mentioned at the beginning.
+It can tell the operator if the code is a present failure or a history code and provides a list of common solutions for the issue through the enhanced features.
 You can plug in this scanner and pull the code to see if it's the fuel system leak code.

 You can then go around and check the vehicle gas cap for tightness and then clear it.
 Then continue to operate the vehicle as you would normally for several days.
 If the light stays off, once again you have just repaired your own car in a span of about 10 minutes.